z1skgr/-Image-techniques--analysis/README.md

 MATLAB environment (or any software using language that is mostly compatible with MATLAB, see [GNU Octave](https://www.gnu.org/software/octave/index)

 ## How to run
+* Navigate path of the script you want to execute
+* run(scriptname)

+or
+* Execute Run as script

-Run scripts in matlab.
-Photos have been used in random.
-They are chosen essential for the purpose of the projects.
+Photos have been used in random chosen for the project purposes[^1].

-New pictures can be chosen if wanted

 ## Acknowledgments
 Projects were created for the requirements of the lesson Digital Image Processing

+[^1]: New pictures can be chosen if wanted